aryanarayantiwari/hacktoberfest-action/README.md

 hacktoberfest-accepted: 'hack/*'
 ```

-Then if a pull request is opened with the branch name `hack/218-add-emoji-support` the Action will automatically apply the `hacktoberfest` and `hacktoberfest-acccepted` label once the PR is merged.
+Then if a pull request is merged and closed with the branch name `hack/218-add-emoji-support` the Action will automatically apply the `hacktoberfest` and `hacktoberfest-acccepted` label once the PR is merged.

 ### Wildcard branches in configuration